Dave Hilton (rugby union): Coaching career

 In 2012 Hilton joined Moseley as forwards coach and occasional replacement prop, having previously been coach at Dings Crusaders.
-Dave also coaches Clifton RFC Under 14's, who in the 2016/17 season won the Gloucester County cup, The Nando's Cup, The Bristol Combination 7s Cup and were Finalists in the Bristol Combination Cup.
-Clifton later went on to win the Bristol Combination cup as well as another Nando’s cup and 3 more Bristol combination 7s cups.
+Hilton also coaches Clifton RFC Under-14s, who in the 2016/17 season won the Gloucester County Cup, the Nando's Cup, the Bristol Combination 7s Cup and were finalists in the Bristol Combination Cup.
+Clifton later went on to win the Bristol Combination cup as well as another Nando's Cup and three more Bristol combination 7s cups.

-Dave now coaches Bristol Bears Women in the Tyrell's premier 15s completion.
+Hilton now coaches Bristol Bears Women in the Tyrell's Premier 15s completion.